An exceptional response rate usually starts with an exceptional customer experience program.

 “The reason that we're getting such a phenomenal return rate is that clients can see results from going through the process,” says Hickin.
 “We listen, we're putting plans in place and we're doing something about it.”

-A Super Engaged Frontline
+Getting a Super Engaged Frontline

 The foundation to such a phenomenal customer response rate–and closed-loop response–are super engaged frontline employees.